 If you spend time working in a kitchen you probably have a pretty firm idea of the flow you want, especially during peak times.
 Our team will accommodate your ideal layout to the best of our abilities.
 We are also happy to offer feedback if we feel it will improve the setup.
 The Venture Food Trucks team spends a lot of time working with these trucks.
 We can help you design around wheel wells, service window, gas lines, etc.

 Another important factor is the size of the appliances in your custom food truck.
-Convection ovens, pizza ovens, large prep tables, and appliances that have doors require a large amount of space and require careful considered during the layout process.
+Convection ovens, pizza ovens, large prep tables, and appliances that have doors require a large amount of space and require careful consideration during the layout process.
 Generally, these large pieces of equipment go toward the back of the truck.
 Here, they do not interfere with serving the customers or the wheel wells on the inside.